markkelnar/hgv/README.md

 ### Xdebug ###

-PHP's [Xdebug extension](http://xdebug.org) is enabled by default for the site based on PHP-FPM.
+PHP's [Xdebug extension](http://xdebug.org) is installed by default for the site based on PHP-FPM.
 See the [dashboard](http://hgv.dev/) for details about the features that are enabled by default for each WordPress.

 Xdebug browser extensions to toggle Xdebug on/off without having to ssh into the virtual machine:
 * [Safari - Xdebug Toggler] (https://github.com/benmatselby/xdebug-toggler)